Gheorghe Moroșanu

 Among several administrative positions, he served as chairman of the Mathematics Department of the Central European University since 2004 to 2012.
 In 2008 he was appointed as egyetemi tanár (the highest academic title in Hungarian higher education) by the President of Hungary.

 Before his university studies, during the 12-year period of education from primary to high school (1957-1969), Moroșanu was at the top of his class each academic year and demonstrated a keen interest in mathematics.

 In 1969 he started studying mathematics at the Alexandru Ioan Cuza University in Iaşi.
 He was the first to earn a Ph.D. of his class of over 150 graduates.
 His PhD thesis, entitled Qualitative Problems for Nonlinear Differential Equations of Accretive Type in Banach Spaces, included original results published in top-ranked journals, such as Atti della Accademia Nazionale dei Lincei, Journal of Differential Equations, Journal of Mathematical Analysis and Applications, Nonlinear Analysis, Numerical Functional Analysis and Optimization.
-In particular, Moroșanu solved in his thesis the problem of the existence and uniqueness of the solution of a hyperbolic differential system with nonlocal boundary conditions (see), thus correcting a paper by Viorel Barbu and Ioan I. Vrabie, which actually does not cover the case of nonlocal boundary conditions, in contrast to what those authors asserted.
+In particular, Moroșanu solved in his thesis the problem of the existence and uniqueness of the solution of a hyperbolic differential system with nonlocal boundary conditions, thus correcting a paper by Viorel Barbu and Ioan I. Vrabie, which actually does not cover the case of nonlocal boundary conditions, in contrast to what those authors asserted.

-Moroșanu is the author and co-author of a great number of research articles and several books (monographs and textbooks).
+Moroșanu is the author and co-author of a large number of research articles and several books (monographs and textbooks).